 Is this the new normal?
 Many people are wondering.
 I feel that acceptance is what’s needed right now.
 It’s the new normal for right now.
 I accept it.
 We need to take everything one day at a time.
 This has been a lot to process for everyone.
 Think of the positives in our current situation as a whole, and think of the positives that you, me, and each one of us has.
 There are good things we have right now despite the hardships and many losses.
 If we focus on what we have and what we can do in our lives now and today, as opposed to what we lack or can’t do anymore (for the time being), we will be much happier, and healthier emotionally.
 And as you should know, our emotional health plays a big role in our immune system as well.

 Let’s make the most out of our current situations even though we hope and pray to God that it is merely temporary.
 We need to have acceptance for what’s happened and happening, and all of these drastic changes to our every day lives, while we maintain our new cautious type of lifestyle, keep your chin up and maintain some level of optimism.

-And good grief, there’s no need to hoard things such as toilet paper and baby wipes.
+And good grief, there’s no need to hoard things such as toilet paper and baby wipes because of coronavirus.
 The grocery stores will keep replenishing them, and if we buy what we need, then others won’t be without any.
 Please, have a heart and a bit of empathy.